Getting started with seeds

 Planting Seeds Monthly lists for our growing zone 9b

-Growing Seeds Our custom zines to learn the basics about the most common seed types
+Growing Seeds We’re creating custom zines to share with you the basics about the most common seed types

-We created quick guides for growing the most common categories of plants you can borrow from our seed library annexes: beans, herbs, peas, leafy greans, tomatoes, roots, Brassicas, and squash.
-These quick guides help you navigate the first steps of growing plants from seed in your garden.
-As we roll them out here (get started with beans!), be sure to visit our How to Grow page, where you can learn about basic approaches to gardening from seed, including starting seeds indoors, germination testing, companion planting, and lots more.
-We are so thankful for GoingToSeed.org and the Seed Library Network for sharing resources to develop these guides.
+We’re creating custom zines about the easiest seed types you can borrow from our seed library annexes: beans, herbs, peas, leafy greans, tomatoes, roots, Brassicas, and squash.
+These zines will help you navigate the first steps of growing plants from seed in your garden.
+As we roll them out here (get started with beans above), be sure to visit our How to Grow page, where you can learn about basic approaches to gardening from seed, including how to start seeds indoors, how to test for good germination, how to grow plants as companions, and lots more.
+We are eternally grateful to Julia Dakin at GoingToSeed.org and Rebecca Newburn of the Seed Library Network for sharing many resources to help us develop these zines and more!

 To learn how to save bean seeds WATCH THESE VIDEOS: Easy Seed Saving: Beans & How to Save Bean Seeds